russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Section 2/Thread 4/Day 7.md

 >
 > ![RocketSim_Recording_iPhone_14_Pro_2023-06-03_05.55.41.gif|200](/img/user/Attachments/RocketSim_Recording_iPhone_14_Pro_2023-06-03_05.55.41.gif)
 >
-> To learn how to do that, please [[Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data\|review this short tutorial]].
+> To learn how to extend **Favourite Movies** to have that functionality, please [[Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data\|review this short tutorial]].

 #### To-do items
 *Before our next class...*